 Your family’s history of cancer

-Your other risk factors
+Your other risk factors for liver disease or cancer

 Imaging tests may also be done to look for liver cancer.
 These tests may also help determine the stage (extent) of the cancer.
 You may have one or more of these tests: